echopen/PRJ-medtec_kit/installation/linux_user/readme.md

 ### Computer display (for linux only)

 One can also use the C software provided in ./src repo.
-This softs used are based on [gnuplot_i](http://ndevilla.free.fr/gnuplot/) tool, tuned for our uses.
+This softs are based on [gnuplot_i](http://ndevilla.free.fr/gnuplot/) tool, tuned for our uses.
 All the sources are provided here so one can modify them if desire.

-probe_mode_A display line by line measurement such as an oscilloscope. probe_mode_B display the full image on gray scale such as an echographic machin, excepte there is no scan conversion (image display in a rectangle).
+probe_mode_A display line by line measurement such as an oscilloscope. probe_mode_B display the full image on gray scale such as an echographic machin, except there is no scan conversion (image display in a rectangle).